PierreMarion23/scaling-resnets/README.md

 ## Reproducing the paper figures

 See the file ``config.py`` for all configurations of the experiments.
+For a given experiment, the parameters that are common to all runs are in ``config.py`` and the parameters that are swiped in a grid are at the end of each experiment file.

 The scripts may take some time to run.
 To reduce computation time decrease the number of iterations ``niter`` or the number of epochs ``epoch`` in the configurations.

 Figures 1 to 5 can be reproduced with